MohammedNasserAhmed/Palestine-Israel-Conflict/README.md

 ## :dart: Introduction ##

 The "Human Cost of Palestine-Israel Conflict 2000 - 2023" is a data analytics project that aims to analyze the data of the conflict to help people understand the situation and read the conflict from a more insightful view.
 The conflict between Israel and Palestine dates back to the end of the nineteenth century, and it has claimed tens of thousands of lives and displaced many millions of people.
-The data source for this project is the United Nations (OH).
+The data source for this project is the United Nations (UN).

 The project includes multiple types of charts, such as heatmaps, bars, stacked bars, pie charts, histograms, and more.
 To create these visualizations, we used Python libraries such as Seaborn, Matplotlib, Bokeh, and Plotly.
 These libraries offer different features and strengths that make them suitable for different types of visualizations.
 For example, Seaborn is a Python plotting library built on top of Matplotlib that provides a higher-level API, making it easier to create more complex visualizations with less code.
 Bokeh and Plotly, on the other hand, are both open-source libraries that allow users to create interactive and dynamic visualizations.